-The air travel industry is well and truly back up to speed after the hiatus of the Pandemic.
-However, since we can now travel freely again, things are not ‘back to normal’.
-There has been a noticeable pivot away from air travel, with more people favouring more relaxed, not to mention greener, ways to get to France - via the cross-channel ferries and the excellent rail network.
+Since the hiatus of the Pandemic, many of our clients have favoured a more relaxed, not to mention greener, ways to get to France - via the cross-channel ferries and the excellent rail network.

-It may be that Eurostar pre-empted the trend as they have recently announced plans to expand their network of high-speed rail links that connect France, Germany, The Netherlands, Belgium and the UK.
+Eurostar have also spotted the trend and are expanding their network of high-speed rail links that connect France, Germany, The Netherlands, Belgium and the UK.
+This includes the Nightjet trains that are well worth taking a look at.

-It is reported that the plans are for the direct London / Bordeaux link, the so-called 'winetrain' to be operational by 2026, followed by direct links to Marseille and Toulouse in France and Geneva, Cologne and Frankfurt in Switzerland and Germany.
+It is reported that once the Bordeaux route is operational, this will be followed by direct links to Marseille and Toulouse in France and Geneva, Cologne and Frankfurt in Switzerland and Germany.

 We eagerly await further news of the new London to Bordeaux direct train as there is an excellent rail service from Bordeaux to the towns and villages all along Dordogne river valley.
 If you are interested in being able to hop to-and-from your pied-à-terre in southern France, without entering the fray at the airport, this could be a really interesting area to explore.